KCL-BMEIS/KCL-DGX-cluster-documentation/2-Runai-setup-hello-world/README.md

-# RunAI setup & Hello World!
+# RunAI setup & hello world!

 In this tutorial we will setup our runai account and submit our first job🐤!